 Financial Aid :: Policies & Conditions

-Refunds of Unearned Title IV Funds
+Return of Unearned Financial Aid Funds

 The Financial Aid Office is required by federal statute to recalculate federal financial aid eligibility for students who withdraw, drop out, are dismissed, or take a leave of absence having only completed 60% or less of a payment period or term.
 The federal Title IV financial aid programs must be recalculated in these situations.

 If a student leaves the institution having only completed 60% or less of a payment period or term, the financial aid office recalculates eligibility for Title IV funds.
 Recalculation is based on the percentage of earned aid using the following Federal Return of Title IV funds formula:

 Percentage of payment period or term completed = the number of days completed up to the withdrawal date divided by the total days in the payment period or term.
 (Any break of five days or more is not counted as part of the days in the term.)
 This percentage is also the percentage of earned aid.

 Funds are returned to the appropriate federal program based on the percentage of unearned aid using the following formula:

 Aid to be returned = (100% of the aid that could be disbursed minus the percentage of earned aid) multiplied by the total amount of aid that could have been disbursed during the payment period or term.